thijoubert/chulapa/collections/_posts/2022-01-06-How-to-keep-track-news-Office-365-12.md

-To keep track of these news, **I also store this them in the SharePoint site associated with my Teams**, but I'll come back to that below.
+To keep track of these news, **I also store them in the SharePoint site associated with my Teams**, but I'll come back to that below.

 To build this Office 365 watch center, I relied on **several Power Automate flows.** These flows run at midnight every day.
 Every morning, I can see at a glance the main news or blog appeared the day before!

-I could also decide to run my feeds every hour or every minute, but I wanted to limit the notifications during my working hours.
+I could also decide to run my feeds every hour or every minute, but I wanted to **limit the notifications**.

 <br/>

 # Let’s deep dive

 Each flow is based on a **combination of RSS, HTTP, Teams, SharePoint connectors**.
-It's not rocket science, but really efficient!
+It's really not rocket science, but really efficient!

-These flows were created in my developer environment by habit, but you can also associate them directly to a Team (via Dataverse for Teams) or in another environment.
+These flows were created in my Developer environment by habit, but you can also associate them directly to a Team (via Dataverse for Teams) or in another environment.

 <br/>